Our Territory

 Two man-made lakes exist in our area, Downton Lake and Carpenter Lake, which are the result of hydro-electric dams.
 These dams were both constructed in 1948, and have had considerable impact on local wildlife and fish populations.
 Salmon populations no longer occur in the many areas that the dams impacted.
 The dams have considerably reduced habitat, biological productivity, and blocked access to historic habitats of fish species.
 Historically black bears, grizzly bears, moose, elk, big horn sheep, deer, grouse and waterfowl all utilized the marshland and forest that existed before the dams were built.

 Still, the Chilcotin Ark is a biodiversity hotspot of provincial significance.
 The British Columbia government recognized this and established the South Chilcotin Mountain Park (SCMP) in 2004.
 This area is home to the best white bark pine in all of Canada.
 Eleven of the twenty-nine big game species of North America are also found throughout the Ark.
-There are sixteen types of biogeoclimatic transitions zones in British Columbia and the Chilcotin Ark contains thirteen of them.
+There are sixteen types of biogeoclimatic transitions zones in British Columbia and the Chilcotin Ark contains twelve of them.
 All these statistics illustrate the high ecological importance of this area and emphasize our need to conserve it.

 STAY UPDATED